-Investigations have revealed that several policemen from the Sakinaka police station knew about the three cops raping the 29-year-old woman and extorting money from her and her male friend, but did nothing about it; Joint CP says action will be taken against the cops
+Investigations have revealed that several policemen from the Sakinaka police station knew about three cops raping 29-year-old woman and extorting money from her and her male friend, but did nothing about it

 Investigations into the rape and extortion of the 29-year-old model have thrown up facts that only serve to sully the name of the Mumbai Police further.